holochain/docs-pages/src/glossary.md

 #### Hash chain

 An [append-only](#append-only) data structure that can be used as a tamper-evident, sequential log of events, such as a [source chain](#source-chain) or [blockchain](#blockchain).

+#### Hashspace UID

+A unique ID, specified in a DNA bundle file or passed at DNA installation time, that [forks](#fork) the DNA without modifying any of its behavior.
+This can be used to create separate [DHTs](#distributed-hash-table-dht) that use the same set of rules.

 #### Header